Vladimir Shiltsev

-Vladimir Shiltsev (Владимир Дми́триевич Шильцев; born March 14, 1965) is a Russian-American accelerator physicist and the Distinguished Scientist at Fermi National Accelerator Laboratory.
+Vladimir Shiltsev (Владимир Дми́триевич Шильцев; born March 14, 1965) is a Russian-American accelerator physicist, professor at NIU, in 1996-2024 - the Distinguished Scientist at Fermi National Accelerator Laboratory.
 He is best known for his works on particle colliders, invention of electron lenses, leadership in operation of the Tevatron Collider Run II, and numerous contributions to accelerator physics and accelerator technology.
 Shiltsev led the Tevatron collider department and the Fermilab Accelerator Physics Center from 2001 to 2018 and was chair of the American Physical Society's Division of Physics of Beams in 2018.

 Early life, education and career

 Shiltsev was born on March 14, 1965, in Ivanovka, Kirgiz SSR, and spent his early years in Osinniki, Russia.
 After finishing Physics and Math School in Novosibirsk, Russia, he entered Physics Department of the Novosibirsk State University which he graduated summa cum laude in 1988.
 Shiltsev got his PhD and Dr.Sci.
 (Habilitation) in accelerator and beam physics from Budker Institute of Nuclear Physics (Novosibirsk, Russia) in 1994 and 2017, correspondingly, and worked in leading accelerator laboratories in Novosibirsk and Protvino in Russia, the Superconducting Super Collider (SSC) Lab in Texas (USA) and DESY before joining Fermilab as a Robert R.Wilson Fellow in 1996.
 There he initiated and led the project of beam-beam compensation with the Tevatron electron lenses.
 In 2001 he became the Head of the Tevatron department and one of the leaders of the Collider Run II team of then the world's most powerful accelerator.

 In 2007–2018, he was the inaugural Director of the Fermilab Accelerator Physics Center.